datacarpentry/astronomy-python/learners/setup.md

 ## Why didn't the imports work?

 Occasionally learners will need to take one additional step to make Jupyter run within the environment we have created.
-If your imports fail, close Jupyter by closing its terminal, and try running the following from your Anaconda prompt ( Terminal or otherwise):
+If your imports fail, close Jupyter by closing its terminal, and try running the following from your MiniForge Prompt ( Terminal or otherwise):

 ```